 Why should I buy from a local alarm company? +

 A local installer knows your area, handles their own service calls, and is still here when something needs fixing.
 The rep who knocked on your door in June is gone by October.
-Kiwi Alarms is locally owned by Scott Ferguson, Reno resident since 2005, who installs and services every system personally.
+Kiwi Alarms was founded in 2024 by Scott Ferguson, who has been in the alarm industry since 2006 and has lived in Reno since 2005.
+Scott installs and services every system personally.

 How do I find a trustworthy local alarm installer in Reno? +